ede1998/traduora/README.md

 response.
 For more fine-grained control, you can choose your own type to deserialize the response into by calling `endpoint.query_custom(&client)` instead.
 The type just has to implement `serde::DeserializeOwned` and you're good to go.

+Some endpoints require authentication before Traduora allows you to access them.
+This is modelled at type level for this crate.
+Calling an endpoint requiring authentication without authentication leads to a compile-time error instead of erroring only at run time.
+If you have an `Traduora<Unauthenticated>` instance, this means you are not logged in, while a `Traduora<Authenticated>` instance symbolizes an authenticated client.
+This check is not perfect however, so you might still get error related to invalid authentication.
+This can happen if your client is alive for a long time so that its access token expires or if you construct your client by passing the access token yourself (see `TraduoraBuilder::with_access_token`).

 # Usage examples

 Creating a new term: